Careless Whisper: Speech-to-Text Hallucination Harms: Methodology

 \subsection{API Experiments}

 We ran AphasiaBank audio segments through the Whisper API (using Python 3) in phases: on April 1st 2023 (control group only), April 28th 2023 (aphasia group only), May 3rd 2023 (both aphasia and control groups), and finally on December 11th 2023 (both aphasia and control groups for hallucinated segments).
 For comparison, we also ran AphasiaBank audio segments through Google's speech APIs twice: once using Google's Speech-to-text API on April 28th 2023 (both aphasia and control groups for all segments), and then using Google Chirp---Google's latest speech-to-text model---on December 11th 2023 (both aphasia and control groups for hallucinated segments).
 Finally, we additionally ran a subset of the AphasiaBank audio segments through four other APIs for comparison on January 27th, 2024: Amazon Web Services, Microsoft Azure, AssemblyAI, and RevAI.
-We opted out of data collection / storage for all APIs, so the AphasiaBank data used in these experiments theoretically should not directly affect API performance over time.
+We opted out of data collection or storage for all APIs, so the AphasiaBank data used in these experiments theoretically should not directly affect API performance over time.
 The resulting transcriptions from each run are then stored to study and compare the ensuing hallucinations.\footnote{Transcriptions and hallucination labels can be found at \url{https://github.com/koenecke/hallucination_harms}.} For each segment, we are able to compare the different versions of transcriptions to each other---both longitudinally (Section~\ref{sec:results}), and across speech-to-text API services (Section~\ref{sec:google}).